megardn/PennLINC.github.io/docs/LabHome/COVID-19.md

 ---

-# Compliance with COVID-19 Regualtions #
+# Compliance with COVID-19 Regulations  #

-Compliance with COVID-19 social distancing regulations is critical to both maintain a safe working envirnoment.
+Compliance with COVID-19 social distancing regulations is critical to  maintain a safe working environment.
 Current information (as of Penn Phase II, 7/31/2020) is below.

-Please note that the School of Medicne takes this _extremely seriously_.
-Ultimately, compliance with these regualtions is up to each individual lab member.
+Please note that the School of Medicine  takes this _extremely seriously_.
+Ultimately, compliance with these regulations  is up to each individual lab member.
 Sadly, failure to comply with these guidelines can result in both HR consequences for the individual as well as our entire organization.

-Thus: if you are not sure about the right thing to do in a specific situation, please ask Ted, Dan Wolf (Richards Pod A captian), or Stace Moore on slack.
+Thus: if you are not sure about the right thing to do in a specific situation, *please ask*.

 _Please make sure your current information is accurate [summary spreadsheet](https://docs.google.com/spreadsheets/d/1urO9Ds-GFc9pHnsircfhkd4RW4TP16opleP_ARyo3gU/edit#gid=0).